• Skip to primary navigation

 DIY nightlight using acrylic engraved on Cricut

-4. Wood Veneer/Chipboard projects
+4. Wood Veneer/Chipboard Projects

 Being able to cut veneers into intricate shapes can mean many new ways to use them and create beautiful art.
 Plus, you can make identical cuts on multiple materials and create some lots of fun projects.
 These simple 3-D letters are made using a combination of card stock, chipboard and veneer using the fine point blade and a knife blade.